sumeish/pdulate/README.md

 ### Channels

-[scripts/channels.py]() takes a path to a Pure Data patch and converts all used \[dac~\] (with no arguments) objects scattered throughout your patch into properly enumerated ones, transforming your easy-to-sketch patch, into a clear, easy-to-mix, suitable for transfer (e.g. through Pipewire) patch.
+[scripts/channels.py](scripts/channels.py) takes a path to a Pure Data patch and converts all used \[dac~\] (with no arguments) objects scattered throughout your patch into properly enumerated ones, transforming your easy-to-sketch patch, into a clear, easy-to-mix, suitable for transfer (e.g. through Pipewire) patch.
 If some \[dac~\] objects do have arguments, the enumeration will start above it to avoid interference.

 ### Load_audio

-[load_audio]() takes a path to a Pure Data patch and one or more paths to audio files (wav, aiff, flac, ogg and mp3 are all accepted) and directories containing them.
+[scripts/load_audio.py](scripts/load_audio.py) takes a path to a Pure Data patch and one or more paths to audio files (wav, aiff, flac, ogg and mp3 are all accepted) and directories containing them.
 It adds all the audio files to the specified patch or the newly create one.
 Optionally you can specify a sample rate for conversion.

 For example: